lebgoodyear/CMEECourseWork/Week2/README.md

 ### 23. oaks_debugme

-A .py programme that locates oaks by genus from given data in a .csv file.
+A .py programme that locates oaks by genus from given data in a csv file.
 It contains two functions: one (is_an_oak) that returns `True` if the genus is exactly 'quercus' and another (main) that prints all taxa and searches for oaks, printing 'FOUND AN OAK!' when one is located and printing them into a new .csv file (with the species, genus headers) called JustOaksData.csv, saved in the Results directory.
 It requires the TestOaksData.csv located in the Data directory of Week2.